samuel-faith/conference-ticket-generator-main/README-template.md

 # Frontend Mentor - Conference ticket generator solution

 This is a solution to the [Conference ticket generator challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/conference-ticket-generator-oq5gFIU12w).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### The challenge